 Whatever you choose to do on your winter holiday, you are sure to find a huge range of activities across the Avoriaz area.
 From relaxing to full on adrenaline there is something for everyone, every ability and every age.
 Check out the selection of things to do below for some holiday inspiration!

 Combine Nordic skiing with shooting and you've got the sport of biathlon, which you can try out on your trip to Avoriaz this winter.
 A minimum of four people are required for a lesson with Avoriaz ESF.
 Get in touch with them for prices and availability.

-There are two bowling alleys in Avoriaz to keep you entertained on bad weather days or if you're looking for something to do with a group or non-skiers.
+There is a bowling alley in Avoriaz to keep you entertained on bad weather days or if you're looking for something to do with a group or non-skiers.

 Catch the latest films and releases in Avoriaz on your winter or summer holiday.
 At Cinema Les Portes du Soleil you'll find most films are shown in the evenings with some films screened in the early afternoon during school holidays.
 Look out for VO or VOST for English speaking films.

 Also see: Cross-country Skiing in Avoriaz